SMotaal/markup/packages/matcher/experimental/json-tokenizer/README.md

 - Development playground [/markup/experimental/json/](./../../../../experimental/json/)

-- Matcher does yet optimize nested matcher templates, it simply concatenates the expression and the entities.

-  - Manual optimizations must be made for strings and comments using the `TokenMatcher.forward` helper for performance and more importantly to limit the complexity of entity handlers by delegating to so called `LookAheadExpressions`.
+- Imperative `TokenMatcher.forward` optimizations used for Strings.

+  > **Why**: Such optimizations are essential since Matcher does yet have a conceptual framework in place to optimize nested matchers which do not compose but instead shared enough state to switch cleanly switch back-and-forth based between two fundamental matcher templates, ie for different goals or grammars.
+  >
+  > Worth noting that this would be especially useful down the road for nesting different grammars directly without actually needing most or all of Markup's core APIs.

 ## References